vchedeline/Wine-Frontend/prd.md

 ## Problem Being Solved and Target Market

-For the wine distributor, restaurant owner or even the modest collector the Vineyard App makes selecting your next exquiste Wine easy, choose from a large selection of aged imports guarenteed to revitalize your collection.
+For the wine distributor, restaurant owner or even the modest collector the Vineyard App makes selecting your next exquiste Wine easy, choose from a large selection of aged imports guaranteed to revitalize your collection.

 ## User Stories